ovh/docs/pages/cloud/nutanix/23-ovh-gateway-doc/guide.es-us.md

 ![check subnet on gateway](images/check_subnet2.png){.thumbnail}

-However, if the gateway is not present, check the subnet by going to "Hardware" then "Hosts" in the Prism Central WebUI.
+However, if the gateway is not present, check the subnet by going to `Hardware` then `Hosts` in the Prism Central WebUI.

 ![check subnet on gateway2](images/check_subnet1.png){.thumbnail}